UBC-MDS/DSCI_522_GROUP_311/doc/report.md

 Even without domain expertise, we all know that those physiochemical properties of wine should be good indicators of the wine qualities.
-The fact that the model performed well on middle range proves that the selected features are useful and a linear regression is a reason model to choose.
+The fact that the model performed well on middle range proves that the selected features are useful and a linear regression is a reasonable model to choose.

 The reason that it did not perform well on low-grade and high-grade may be due to that the original training set is already not balanced enough,